20milliliter/godot-menubar/README.md

 ## Installation

 Out of the zipped contents, move the addons folder to your project folder, and enable the plugin.
-Alternatively, open the included project if you'd like to see it in action first.
+An example scene is included if you'd like to see it in action first.

 <br>